 Author/Podcaster Malcolm Gladwell appears to be extraordinarily congenial.
 His writing is full of gentle humour, his voice soothing, and his conversations full of probing curiousity.
 He seems to genuinely enjoy listening to what others have to say.
 And, as evidenced by his best-selling books and podcast, he is vastly entertaining.

 But hyper-friendly non-threatening guy-I’d-like-to-have-a-beer-with Malcolm Gladwell is also someone who regularly goes out of his way to piss off a lot of people.
-Consider how angrily these groups of people would react to what he advocates in these podcasts:
+Consider how angrily the following groups of people might react to what he advocates with he was dogmatic and disrespectful in these podcasts:

-- BlackLivesMatter activists: Gladwell explains, and seems to somewhat justify, why individual US police officers in some cases shouldn’t be commended for shooting someone from a marginalized community [Descend into the Particular];
+- BlackLivesMatter activists: Gladwell explains why individual US police officers in some cases shouldn’t be commended for shooting someone from a marginalized community [Descend into the Particular];

-- Almost every Baby Boom music-lover: Gladwell makes the case that archetypal middle-American crooner Pat Boone was a more innovative rock-and-roller than Elvis Presley [In a Metal Mood].
+- Almost every Baby Boom rock-and-roll fan: Gladwell makes the case that crooner Pat Boone was a more innovative rock-and-roller than Elvis Presley [In a Metal Mood];

 He may be the perfect example of someone who is “Collegially Disagreeable”; he combines a willingness to engage in discussion about controversial, even distasteful, topics in a way that honours and respects others.
 It seems that to him every idea is open to exploration and all people are worthy of being heard.
-This is the very definition of being Collegially Disagreeable.
+This is the very definition of being Disagreeably Collegial.

 Too much “collegiality” and group-think takes over, with the result that serious dangers and exciting opportunities are overlooked.

 Peer pressure is real.
-Humans are highly social animals, evolved to work together in our group or tribe.
-Acceptance by the members of the groups with which someone identifies is very important to most people.
+Humans are highly social animals, evolved to work together in a group or tribe.
+Acceptance by the group is very important to most people.
 It’s no surprise that it feels risky and uncomfortable to challenge the prevailing group position on an issue, or to disagree with a friend, supporter, or ally.
 While a squeaky wheel sometimes gets the grease, just as often it is taken off the wagon and replaced with one that doesn’t squeak.

-As a result, a governing board with an overly-collegial culture and no overt conflicts may, for a time, seem to run smoothly and efficiently.
-But constant agreement can hide negligence in providing diligent oversight and prudent direction.
-This will ultimately catch up with the organization it leads (eg. Enron, Worldcom, Bre-x, Nortel, Volkswagen, US SEC).
+As a result, a society or group that is too deferential to its leaders often becomes an autocracy that abuses members who are insufficiently aligned with the official group “consensus”.
+These outliers are labelled as illegitimate, as traitors, as “the Other”.
+A corporate governing body with an overly-collegial “go-along-to-get-along” culture, one that discourages or suppresses dissenting opinions and rewards compliance, may for a time seem to run smoothly and efficiently.
+But constant agreement often hides a failure to provide diligent oversight and prudent direction.
+This ultimately catches up with the organization (eg. Enron, Worldcom, Bre-x, Nortel, Volkswagen, US SEC).